 This wonderful book is indeed about music, which may interest you in its own right.
 But more than that, it is about listening.
 All singers, whether soloing or in chorus, are exhorted to “listen to the sound” as they sing it; and that attentive listening turns out to be what allows the beautiful sounds to come forth.
 Listening well is the true foundation of true writing, in my view; and this book helps you explore the limitless dimensions of your own potential listening, here constellated around the focus of music.
 As the official synopsis puts it, “The Listening Book is about rediscovering the power of listening as an instrument of self-discovery and personal transformation.
 By exploring our capacity for listening to sounds and for making music, we can awaken and release our full creative powers.”

 You could play with what’s in this book and discover or enhance your inherent musicality — what a joy in its own right!
 And, you can take what you discover in yourself through listening, and begin to listen to what’s in you as you go about writing your book.
-(A good pairing with my book, Starting Your Book, in Section 1 above.)
-PURCHASE HERE
+(A good pairing with my book, Starting Your Book, listed in group #1, above.)

 The great composer Aaron Copland can teach us a lot about real listening.
 The “author” of musical works such as “Appalachian Spring,” “Billy the Kid,” “Fanfare for the Common Man,” and many other classics of the mid-20th century, Copland had a gift for power and lyricism, and his music evokes a deep and varied spectrum of emotional responses in the listener.
 Yet as spontaneous as the finished works appear, Copland was an assiduous learner, studying with famed teacher Nadia Boulanger in Paris, and creating his own musical idiom that we are now so used to, thanks to him.
 Copland’s seriousness about the inquiry into music — what is it, how does it do what it does, and what makes for a good listener — is our gain.
 Because in reading his authoritative reflections on listening to music, we get to learn about listening itself, and see how it can open up in us through our minds as well as our ears.

 What has this to do with deep writing?
 The writer’s ability to listen is the cornerstone of writing that resonates deep into readers’ minds and hearts.
-Whatever we can learn from Copland’s mastery can become our own.
-Then we can bring it to our process of writing and hear its living pulse even as we pen the words.
-PURCHASE HERE
+Bringing what we can learn from Copland’s mastery of music to our process of writing, we will be able to hear our writing’s living pulse even as we pen the words.

-4. Books by Authors Whose Books I Have Helped Develop
+4. Books by Authors I Have Worked with That Can Help Your Writing Flourish

 I recommend Essential Speaking not only because Doreen was my client, but also because so many of the factors that transform a terrified speaker into a speaker who is wholly present, heart-centered, and generous of intent also apply to writing.
-When we face the blank page, often (thanks to our “inner critic” — see Make Peace with Your Mind in #2 above) we freeze, experiencing that blankness as a judgment on our lack of ability and worth.
-Essential Speaking takes its readers through the author’s personal journey of stage-fright as a speaker, and into a whole other way to be with ourselves (and our audience) as we let ourselves share what’s in our hearts to share, and thereby connect with those who hear us (think: read us).
-A deeply helpful book for anyone who yearns to be authentic when speaking/writing his or her truth.
-PURCHASE HERE
+When we face the blank page, often (thanks to our “inner critic” — see Mark Coleman’s Make Peace with Your Mind in group #2, above) we freeze, experiencing that blankness as a judgment and commentary on our perceived lack of ability and worth.